“To provide professional legal services in a friendly environment at a fair cost”

 • keeping our clients updated throughout the life of their matter;

-• being available to deal with urgent matters and respond to inquiries in a timely manner;
+• being available to deal with urgent matters and respond to enquiries in a timely manner;

 • maintaining client confidentiality in accordance with legislation;